-NOTE 9 - STOCK OPTION PLANS (continued)
+NOTE 8 - STOCK OPTION PLANS (continued)

-Under ASC No. 718, the Company estimates the fair value of stock options granted on each grant date using the Black-Scholes option valuation model and recognizes an expense ratably over the requisite service period.
-The range of fair value assumptions related to options outstanding as of December 31, 2015 and 2014, were as follows:
+Under ASC Nos.
+718 and 505, the Company estimates the fair value of stock options granted on each grant date using the Black-Scholes option valuation model and recognizes an expense ratably over the requisite service period.
+The range of fair value assumptions related to options outstanding were as follows as of December 31:

-December 31, 2015 December 31, 2014
+2016 2015

 Dividend yield 0.0% 0.0%

 Risk-free rate 0.12% - 1.47% 0.12% - 1.47%

-Expected volatility 112% - 170% 112% - 170%
+Expected volatility 112% - 225 % 112% - 170%

 Expected term 1.1 - 5.5 years 1.1 - 5.5 years

-The expected volatility was calculated based on the historical volatilities of publicly traded peer companies, determined by the Company.
-The risk free interest rate used was based on the U.S. Treasury constant maturity rate in effect at the time of grant for the expected term of the stock options to be valued.
-The expected dividend yield was zero, as the Company does not anticipate paying a dividend within the relevant time frame.
-Due to a lack of historical information needed to estimate the Company's expected term, it was estimated using the simplified method allowed under ASC No. 718.
-In calculating the number of options issued during the year ended December 31, 2015, the Company used assumptions comparable to December 31, 2014, with a 20-day weighted average stock price.
+The expected volatility was calculated based on the historical volatilities of publicly traded peer companies, determined by the Company, and the historical volatility of the Company.
+The risk-free interest rate used was based on the U.S. Treasury constant maturity rate in effect at the time of grant for the expected term of the stock options to be valued.
+The expected dividend yield was zero, as the Company does not anticipate paying a dividend within the relevant timeframe.
+Due to a lack of historical information needed to estimate the Company's expected term, it was estimated using the simplified method allowed under ASC Nos.
+718 and 505.
+In calculating the number of options issued in lieu of pay during the year ended December 31, 2016, the Company used assumptions comparable to December 31, 2015, with a 20-day weighted average stock price.

-As part of the requirements of ASC No. 718, the Company is required to estimate potential forfeitures of stock grants and adjust stock based compensation expense accordingly.
+As part of the requirements of ASC Nos.
+718 and 505, the Company is required to estimate potential forfeitures of stock grants and adjust stock based compensation expense accordingly.
 The estimate of forfeitures will be adjusted over the requisite service period to the extent that actual forfeitures differ, or are expected to differ, from such estimates.
 Changes in estimated forfeitures will be recognized in the period of change and will also impact the amount of stock based compensation expenses to be recognized in future periods.